Impressions of dance developments in Europe

 The Dutch Connection

 The Dutch National ballet in Holland became the forerunner in Europe and abroad to show audiences all over the world that a classical based company could also perform the modern & contemporary choreographies of their time.
 We speak here about the period 1961-1970.
-Gaskell invited many prominent choreographers and teachers to the company including; Harold Lander, David Lichine, Leonid Massine, George Skibine, Serge Lifar, Igor Belski, famous teachers from Moscow and Leningrad, Abderakhman Kumusnikov, Nathalia Orlovskaya Moscow, Pearl Lang from the “Martha Graham Company” they gave training in classical and modern techniques, John Taras an American ballet master from the New York City ballet, who laid the foundation for the Balanchine repertoire.
-Sonia Gaskell was not concerned with tradition alone: new developments were also exceptionally of importance.
-Besides Balanchine’s “pure” dance form, this was one of the new developments of the fifties & sixties.
-Few people are aware that one of the very first forms of post-modern dance was staged and choreographed by Paul Taylor for the Netherlands ballet and commissioned by Gaskell in 1959.
+Gaskell invited many prominent choreographers and teachers to the company including Harold Lander, David Lichine, Leonid Massine, George Skibine, Serge Lifar, Abderakhman Kumusnikov a famous teacher from Leningrad, Nathalia Orlovskaya from Moscow and Pearl Lang from the Martha Graham Company.
+They all conducted training in classical and modern techniques.
+John Taras, an American ballet master from the New York City ballet, laid the foundation for the extensive Balanchine repertoire of the company.
+Sonia Gaskell was not concerned with tradition alone, new developments were also exceptionally of importance.
+Besides Balanchine’s “pure” dance form, which was one of the new developments in the fifties, few people are aware that one of the very first forms of post-modern dance was staged and choreographed by Paul Taylor for the former Netherlands Ballet commissioned by Gaskell in 1959.
 Taylor, at the time an unknown American choreographer in Europe became world famous.
-Martha Graham and her first soloist Pearl Lang and her company made their first performance in the Netherlands in 1955, exploded like bombshell on the Dutch dance world.
-Inspired by Martha graham’s psycho dramatic dance pieces, many of too days contemporary choreographers uses movement elements and forms integrated and fusioned in too days choreographies.
-The Dutch National Ballet of Holland gradually acquired international recognition and played a prominent role in bringing about synthesis of both classical ballet and the Graham & Lémôn techniques.
-Therefore the Dutch company became an example in the sixties through the eighties for many more companies in Europe, America and elsewhere.
+Martha Graham and her first soloist Pearl Lang and her company made their first performance in the Netherlands in 1955 and exploded like a bombshell on the Dutch dance world.
+Inspired by Martha Graham’s psycho dramatic dance pieces many of contemporary choreographers use many movements, elements and forms integrated and fused in today’s choreographies.

-The dance vocabulary, “compelling and fluent” a synthesis of classical ballet and Graham & Lémon techniques were used by pioneers experimenting in this field in the fifties through the seventies were Glen Tetley and other choreographers influenced by Martha Graham, Doris Humphrey, José Lemôn and the unknown Lester Horton with their polished body techniques.
-A practical way for the professional dancer to experience different contemporary styles of training and choreographies is to become a member of a company who is able to dance the diverse styles of dancing.
-In 1986 we saw in Vienna companies represented a wide spectrum of styles, all the way from traditional classical ballet to the most developments in contemporary dance in the U S A and in Europe.
-The German connection with Pina Bausch and the companies from Susanne Linke and Reinhild Hoffman.
-The National Opera of Vienna, provided a direct link with the central European tradition of modern dance and dance theater.
-Traditional classical ballet was given by the Bolshoi from Moscow.
-Modern-classical ballet by Béjart’s Ballet of the 20th Century.
+The dance vocabulary, a ‘compelling and fluent’ synthesis of classical ballet and Graham & Lémon techniques were used by pioneers experimenting in this field in the fifties through the seventies.
+Glen Tetley and many other choreographers were influenced by Martha Graham, Doris Humphrey and José Lemôn with their polished body techniques.
+A practical way for the professional dancer to experience different contemporary styles of training and choreographies is becoming a member of a company that is able to dance the diverse styles of dancing.
+In the eighties major cities in Europe showed companies representing a wide spectrum of styles, all the way from traditional classical ballet to the most developments in contemporary dance in the USA and in Europe.
+The German connection with Pina Bausch and the companies like those of Susanne Linke and Reinhild Hoffman.
+The National Opera of Vienna provided a direct link with the central European tradition of modern dance and Dance Theater.
+Traditional classical ballet was performed by the Bolshoi in Moscow, modern-classical ballet by Béjart’s Ballet of the 20th Century in Brussels.
 The Paul Taylor Dance Company of New York may be seen as a communicating link with the contemporary scene.
 As I mentioned before, since the fifties Taylor has variously borrowed from the modern and classical tradition.
-In 1990 contemporary French choreographers where also given a chance to present their works, together with the American avant-garde Bill.
+In the 1990ties contemporary French choreographers where also given a chance to present their works, together with the American avant-garde choreographers like Bill.
 T. Jones and Arnie Zane.

 The present climate may be such that we have a new chance to reassess the various influences in contemporary dance and fusions with the classical dance in Europe.
-We must discover what massage is being communicated by the living medium of dance.
-William Forsythe, former soloist with the John Cranko Company, now an eminent important choreographer making his debut in the eighties.
-His contemporary developments where shown in his piece “ARTIFACT I” and “ARTIFACT II” Forsythe’s quotation from neo-classicism.
+We must discover what message is being communicated by the living medium of dance.
+William Forsythe, former soloist with the John Cranko Company, now an eminent important choreographer, was making his debut in the eighties.
+His contemporary developments where shown in his piece “Artifact I” and “Artifact II”, Forsythe’s quotation from neo-classicism.

-The latest Development in Russia and Germany
+The latest Development in Russia

-The acclaimed Nacho Duato former principal dancer of “The Netherland Dance Theater” an contemporary choreographer from Spain, who earlier headed The National Spanish Dance Company from 1990 through 2010.
-Will become the new director of the Mikhailovsky Theater Ballet Company in St. Petersburg Russia in January 2011.
-His contemporary choreographies have been included in most prestigious International European Dance Companies.
-The shift to Russia is from great importance for the developments of Russian contemporary dance for the next 5 years.
-The Newspaper Kommersant reports; that such a massive cultural switch would take more than 5 years to breed success either in establishing new training methods or in generating high-quality modern choreography.
+The acclaimed Nacho Duato, former principal dancer of The Netherland Dance Theater and since the eighties a contemporary choreographer from Spain headed The National Spanish Dance Company from 1990 through 2010.
+He will become the new artistic director of the Mikhailovsky Theater Ballet Company in St. Petersburg Russia in January 2011.
+His choreographies have been included in the repertory of many prestigious European Dance Companies.
+His shift to Russia is of great importance for the development of Russian contemporary dance for the next years.
+The Newspaper Kommersant reports that such a massive cultural switch would take more than 5 years to breed success either in establishing new training methods or in generating high-quality modern choreography.
 Yet the famous Vaganova Academy in St. Petersburg, the source of Russian classical excellence, has recently decided to include contemporary dance studies on its curriculum.